 Oyster farming has developed methods of cultivating oysters while leaving them in their natural environment.
 It usually starts with sterile oyster larva, purchased from an authorized source, which are then introduced to finely ground oyster shell to encourage attachment.
 A free-floating oyster larvae (veliger) needs a hard surface to attach to in order to become a spat (young oyster that has settled down).
 Shucked oyster shell provides the preferred substrate (cultch).
 Remember, naturally, there are no rocks in the Lowcountry.
 There are several smaller efforts to cultivate oysters locally, but only two companies that are making a name for themselves—The May River Oyster Company and Lady’s Island Oyster Farm—both farm raise oysters and collect wild oysters on leased banks.

-The oysters that are farmed in the May River will taste exactly like the naturally occurring version.
+May River-farmed oysters will taste exactly like the naturally occurring version.
 The only apparent difference is that their shell will be more round and singular versus long and clustered.
 The oyster farmers check on the oysters periodically and disrupt the cages to discourage wild spat from attaching to farmed oyster shell, preventing the cluster.
 Another difference is not apparent until you open the bivalve.
-When a wild oyster spawns in the summer, the energy required depletes the oyster body—it takes a lot out of them; so wild oysters are “less meaty” and “more watery” in the summer months.
-This is one of the reasons that we do not harvest wild oysters in months that do not have an R. Sterile oysters do not spawn and will not lose body mass or texture.
+When a wild oyster spawns in the summer, the energy required depletes the oyster body.
+So wild oysters are “less meaty” and “more watery” in the summer months.
+This is one reason that we do not harvest wild oysters in months that do not have an R. Sterile oysters do not spawn and will not lose body mass or texture.

-The method for producing a triploid oyster became commercial on the West Coast in 1985 with the Pacific Oyster, Crassostrea gigas.
+The method for producing a triploid oyster started on the West Coast in 1985 with the Pacific Oyster, Crassostrea gigas.
 A triploid (three chromosomes, sterile) oyster is produced by mating tetraploid (four chromosomes) male oysters with diploid (2 chromosomes, naturally occurring) female oysters.
 For all you nerdy scientists out there, I can relate.
-Similar science has been applied to produce seedless fruits!
+Similar science applies to produce seedless fruits!

-To support, and not to replace—there is no question.
+To support oyster farming, and not to replace—there is no question.

 Although oyster farming helps with the demand for human consumption, we can never replace the natural oyster reef.
 Wild oyster spawn provides food for the smallest animals.
-Larger animals such as the American Oyster Catcher (bird), oyster drills (snail), and sea stars depend on mature oysters for a food source.
+Larger animals such as the American Oyster Catcher, oyster drills (snail), and sea stars depend on mature oysters for food.
 Certain fish species feed on small crabs, barnacles and invertebrates inhabiting the oyster reef.
 Oyster reefs also help to prevent erosion of the marsh grass and mud flats, the basis of our ecosystem.
 The wild oyster is a keystone species that we cannot do without.